OmarHumamah/reading-note/Reflection and Discussion.md

 **Mastering Markdown on GitHub** GitHub is easy platform to write and storage your projects. and Markdown is an easy language with easy-to-use syntax you use to build and style the form of your readme about your projects.

 ### Syntax guide.
-These is the syntax you can use.
+These are some syntax you can use.

 1. **Headers**
 2. **Emphasis**
 3. **Lists**